XianqiChen/DLSAHSLO/README.md

 NeighborhoodSearchConstraint.py: the code of Section 6.2.2

+## Pretrained model

+The pretrained models can be downloaded at [here](https://cloud.idrl.site/d/83b2229ec46443c79a11/).

 ## Note
 For any question or bug with the code, feel free to contact: chenxianqi12@nudt.edu.cn